October 13, 2022

 Somewhere along this rural paved lane, just a few kilometers north of Arzúa, I passed the last major milestone of my journey.
 One that others couldn’t see or feel, because it had no special marker.

 This milestone was the 800-kilometer mark on the Camino de Norte.
-I’d officially walked 800 kilometers since crossing into Spain by foot exactly four weeks ago!
-And in 42 short kilometers (the distance of a marathon), I’d be in the center of Santiago gazing up at the cathedral!!
+I’d officially walked 800 kilometers since crossing into Spain on foot exactly four weeks ago!
+In 42 short kilometers (the distance of a marathon), I’d be in the center of Santiago, gazing up at the cathedral!!

 800 kilometers!